 Area/Activity Reasonable Potential to Contribute Significant Materials to Runoff?
 Loading, unloading and other material handling operations.
 Yes, from spillage of significant materials during handling, leaks from pipes, pumps or containers.
 Outdoor storage including secondary containment structures Yes, from spillage of significant materials during loading/unloading, overfilling, or leaks from containers.
 Also from improper management of accumulated stormwater (i.e., uncontrolled discharge).
 Outdoor manufacturing or processing activities No, there are no manufacturing or processing activities occuring outdoors at GFIA.
 Runway deicing Yes, from direct contact with runoff following application.
 Significant dust or particulate generating processes No, there are no significant dust or particulate generating processes at GFIA.
 Discharge from vents, stacks and air emission controls No, there are no discharges from vents, stacks or other emissions at GFIA that require controls.
 On-site waste disposal practices No, there are no on-site waste disposal practices at GFIA.
 Maintenance and cleaning of vehicles, machines and equipment No - these activities only occur under roof per Airport Rules and Regulations.
 De-icing/anti-icing of vehicles, machines and equipment Yes, from direct contact with runoff following application.
 Sites of exposed and/or erodible soil Yes, but only during construction activities.
 In lieu of construction activities, the property grounds are either fully vegetated or paved.
 Construction activities are performed in accordance with GFIA policies presented in its Stormwater Management Plan (SWMP).
-Sites of environmental contamination listed under Part 201 (Environmental Response) of the Michigan Act No, there are no sites of environmental contamination at GFIA that could reasonably pollute runoff.
-Areas of significant material residue No, there are no areas of significant material residue present at GFIA.
+Sites of environmental contamination listed under Part 201 (Environmental Response) of the Michigan Act Yes, there are three sites of environmental contamination at GFIA resulting from historic use of AFFF (ARFF, FFTA, Ramp 5), one of which (ARFF) could reasonably pollute runoff.
+Areas of significant material residue Yes, there are three areas of material residue at GFIA resulting from historic use of AFFF (ARFF, FFTA, Ramp 5).